fityannugroho/idn-area/README.md

   <a href="https://www.mysql.com"><img alt="MySQL" src="https://img.shields.io/badge/-MySQL-00688F?style=flat-square&logo=mysql&logoColor=white" /></a>
 </p>

 API that provides information on the **administrative areas of Indonesia**, from the province, regency, district, to village levels.
-It also provides island data since version 1.1.0.
+It also provides island data since [version 1.1.0](https://github.com/fityannugroho/idn-area/releases/tag/v1.1.0).

 Built with [NestJS framework](https://nestjs.com) and writen in TypeScript.
-[Prisma](https://www.prisma.io) is used as the ORM to interact with any kind of database.
+[Prisma](https://www.prisma.io) is used as the ORM to interact with any kind of databases (MySQL, PostgreSQL, and MongoDB).

 > **⚠️ Upgrading to v3.0.0 ⚠️**
 >
-> Since v3.0.0, **Node.js v18** or higher is required.
-See the [installation guide](docs/installation.md).
+> Since [v3.0.0](https://github.com/fityannugroho/idn-area/releases/tag/v3.0.0), **Node.js v18** or higher is required.

 <h2>Table of Content</h2>